Back to blogs

 To enable additional flexibility, Uniswap V4 removes V3’s restriction on fee tiers (0.05%, 0.30%, 1.00%).
 This allows pools to set any fee value, opening new possibilities for custom fee structures and allowing markets to find their optimal fee levels, even supporting dynamic LP fees where enabled.

-struct, Uniswap V4 can support an infinite number of pools composed of the same currencies while mitigating liquidity fragmentation due to the singleton architecture.
+With flexible fees and the integration of hooks in the PooolId struct, Uniswap V4 can support an infinite number of pools composed of the same currencies.
+The singleton architecture mitigates general token fragmentation because tokens are all stored in a single contract while market forces will address liquidity fragmentation as liquidity providers congregate in a set of generally recognized pools.
 The result is that any currency pair can have an infinite number of pools by specifying different fee and/or hook configurations.
 As such, V4 no longer supports on-chain enumeration of pools, so indexing of the Initialize event becomes more important.

 Uniswap V3 fixed fees: